Click on the Link Below to Purchase your Tickets Online

 ~ 4:00 P.M ~

 The 2014 Summer Intensive is designed to enhance the artistic and technical abilities of each dancer.
 We use ages 9 - 12 and 13 - 21 as a guideline for two levels.
 Each dancer is placed accordingly during the first day of classes based on their current ability and what we feel will benefit each dancer during the three week workshop.
-Registration form's can be picked up at IBH Studios or, for out of town guests, by using the download below.
+Registration form's can be picked up at IBH Studios or, for out of town guests, by using the file download below.
+You may also use the Online Registration Form below and mail payment to the address provided.
 We encourage all dancers not registered with IBH to take a class before making a commitment to the Intensive.
 We also recommend that dancers from out of town submit a YouTube video link and photos prior to enrollment.

 Pricing is as follows: